ArmSoM/documentation/docs/main/cm5.md

 ## Accessories

-The official accessories designed for the ArmSoM-Sige are intended to help you achieve optimal performance from your computer.
+The official accessories designed for the ArmSoM-CM5-IO are intended to help you achieve optimal performance from your computer.

 <div class="cards">